 Mission: PERC provides expert, impartial, and timely resolution of labor-management disputes so that any disruption to public services is prevented or limited.

-Vision: Leaders and partners in improving public sector labor-management relations.
+Vision: Leaders in labor relations and dispute resolution.
+Partners in improving labor-management relations.

 Values: Excellence, Innovation, Integrity, Neutrality, Credibility, Respect, Balance

 PERC is headed by three part-time citizen commissioners who are appointed by the Governor for five-year terms.
 The Commission hears and decides appeals on decisions from agency staff (Examiners and the Executive Director) and has rule-making authority.